 \section{Conclusion}

 \looseness=-1 We introduce \codename, an automated prompt inference algorithm which, without human effort, discovers effective chain-of-thought~(CoT) prompts for each task given a few question-answer pairs.
-On five Big-Bench Hard~(BBH) tasks, prompts discovered with \codename consistently outperform zero-shot, few-shot, and human-written CoT prompts.
-Furthermore, performance of a weak LLM is significantly aided by generating the initial CoT solutions using a stronger LLM and then reprompting using the weak LLM to optimize the prompt for itself.
-Overall, \codename achieves up to~+17 point improvements over the previous state-of-the-art on BBH tasks, which was based on human-written prompts.
-Our results suggest that LLM comparisons can be highly sensitive to CoT selection, further emphasizing the need for automatic prompt discovery and optimization using algorithms such as \codename.
+Experiments on~20 challenging reasoning tasks show that \codename achieves~+9.4 higher accuracy than human-written CoT on average.
+It also outperforms self-consistency decoding and the state-of-the-art prompt optimization algorithms by~11--33 points on average.
+Our results also suggest that LLM comparisons can be highly sensitive to the choice of CoT prompts, further emphasizing the need for automatic prompt discovery and optimization using algorithms such as \codename.